RuffinaMercy/agentic-threat-hunter/research/T6_Intent_Breaking_Indirect_Prompt_Injection.md

 This document summarises the research conducted against **T6 (Intent Breaking & Goal Manipulation)** in the context of an AI‑powered news summariser with a skill marketplace.
 The work demonstrates a realistic **defence‑in‑depth** architecture that mitigates indirect prompt injection, one of the most critical threats for LLM‑based agents.

 All code, logs, and screenshots are part of the [Agentic Threat Hunter](https://github.com/RuffinaMercy/agentic-threat-hunter) repository.
+The T6‑specific implementation resides in the `agent/security/` folder.

 ---